 • “Has your tummy ever made funny noises like Fanti’s?”

-• “Close your eyes, breathe like Fanti… can you feel what is going on inside your tummy right now?”
+• “Close your eyes, breathe like Fanti… can you feel what’s going on inside your tummy right now?”

-• “Fanti has a hiding spot behind the gray sofa — do you have a secret spot at home just for you?”
+• “Fanti has a hiding spot behind the grey sofa — do you have a secret spot at home just for you?”

 • “What could we do next time our tummy feels like it has something to tell us?”

-Potty training should not be linked to success or parental pressure to keep clothes clean, as this creates stress that often leads to long-term withholding.
-This story aims to empower children by placing the focus entirely on the skill of interoception.
-By doing so, they learn to pause and listen to what is happening inside their bodies from a space of uninterrupted privacy and respect.
+Potty training should not be linked to success or to social and adult pressure to keep clothes clean, as this creates childhood stress that often translates into long-term difficulties and withholding.
+This story aims to empower children and place the entire focus on the skill of interoception: pausing to listen to what is happening inside from a space of uninterrupted privacy.

 More stories you might like